pdtouch/tripal_doc/docs/dev_guide/module_dev/jobs.rst

 As an example, consider the situation where your extension module provides a page to visualize a particular dataset.
 You have materialized views to allow you to provide the visualization within the page load, but you want to provide a link allowing users to download the dataset for further analysis.

 One way to do this is to create a service to prepare the dataset as a file but clearly that may not be feasible to do in the page load.
-Instead, you can create a button that runs the following snipped of code to register a job to complete this with Tripal.
+Instead, you can create a button that runs the following snippet of code to register a job to complete this with Tripal.
 Then in your service, you create a public static method to setup and execute your service.

 .. code-block:: php